osfarm/lexicon-rest-api/README.md

 _Note: this project is a web interface for [Lexicon](https://github.com/osfarm/lexicon).
 Please consult its repository if you wish to contribute to the database._

+Do you wish to contribute to this repo?
+[Read this](./CONTRIBUTING.md)

 ## I. Get started

 ### 1. Clone the repo